EricGebhart/Simple_Process_REPL/README.md

 A YAML datastore, a config file, a namespace manager, and an interpreter walk into a bar...

-Trying very hard to keep it primitive so that it will only grow in necessary and helpful ways.
+Trying very hard to keep this primitive so that it will only grow in necessary and helpful ways.

 I hope this document is not too annoying in it's repeating.
 I'm working on it.